 Given the amount of misinformation in the market, it’s also a great idea to let them know that:

-- If a consultant’s sales pitch sound too good to be true…it probably is.
-Ask the client to run any dubious-sounding promises past you so that you can give a second opinion.
+- If a telemarketing sales pitch sound too good to be true… it probably is.
+Ask the client to run any dubious sounding promises past you so that you can give them a second opinion.

 The objective isn’t to scare your client, but to make sure they realise that they’re dealing with a tax matter, with all the seriousness that implies.
-Also, it’s important they realise that the claim is theirs and that they can’t abdicate its responsibility to any third party.
+Also, it’s important they realise that the claim is their own and that they can’t abdicate responsibility to any third party.

 Related: 5 mistakes accountants make when discussing R&D eligibility with clients